 Middle Level Navigations (Forty Foot River)

 The Middle Level Navigations (Forty Foot River) is a broad canal and is part of the Middle Level Navigations.
-It runs for 10 miles through 2 locks from Forty Foot River - Old Bedford River Junction (where it joins the River Great Ouse (Counter Wash Drain) and the River Great Ouse (Old Bedford River)) to Old River Nene - Forty Foot River Junction (where it joins the Middle Level Navigations (Old River Nene)).
+It runs for through 2 locks from Forty Foot River - Old Bedford River Junction (where it joins the River Great Ouse (Counter Wash Drain) and the River Great Ouse (Old Bedford River)) to Old River Nene - Forty Foot River Junction (where it joins the Middle Level Navigations (Old River Nene)).

 The maximum dimensions for a boat to be able to travel on the waterway are 72 feet long and 13 feet wide.
 The maximum headroom is not known.
 The maximum draught is not known.